groundwater/nodejs-symposiums/2016-02-26-Errors/Round2/error-types-and-json-parse/README.md

   - lose all intermediate arguments used to reach the error condition
   - possibly lose values on the heap that were in play during the error

-# Possible Modifications to JS

-## Introduce typed error catching
+## Introduce typed error catching / Checked Exceptions

 We can integrate the idea of switching against returned errors directly into the language.